NixOS/rfcs/rfcs/0145-doc-strings.md

 - (+) Allows copy-paste from and to markdown files.
 We allow easy refactoring if documentation arises and needs to be split into separate files.
 - (-) Strictly binding doc comments content to commonMark might restrict users.
     - (+) Users/Tools can still use regular comments or develop alternative solutions.
 - (-) CommonMark does not specify the current rich features from nixdoc, such as predefined sections and structures that could be used as a source for automated toolings.
-Such as types for type-checking or examples to run automated-tests
+Such as types for type-checking or examples to run automated tests
     - (+) Future tools can still build their conventions on top of this RFC.
 They might not directly specify them in an RFC but be a tool developers choose for a specific codebase.
-However, we have yet to get that tools.
-So it is good when rich features remain unspecified.
+However, we have yet to get those tools.
+So, it is good when rich features remain unspecified.

 </details>